BrkRaw/brkraw/README.md

 ### Contributing
 - Please contact shlee@unc.edu if you interest to contribute for following items.
+1. Share the dataset that showing any issues or incorrect orientation with this module.
-1. integration of reconstruction tool with Python API (such as BART tool).
+2. integration of reconstruction tool with Python API (such as BART tool).
-2. develop online analysis tools for fMRI or DTI study.
+3. develop online analysis tools for fMRI or DTI study.
-3. Documentation or develop tutorials for various use.
+4. Documentation or develop tutorials for various use.
 - Also if you experience any bug or have any suggestion to improve this tool, please let us know.

 ### Credits and roles: